dsnair/React-component-examples/README.md

 - [x] A list of Star Wars Characters rendered to the screen.
 - [x] You must have at least one list element for each star wars character in the data set.
-- [ ] The list elements must all be styled beyond the basic
+- [x] The list elements must all be styled beyond the basic.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts to much and does not.

 ## Stretch Problems

-- [ ] Build a pagination system that will allow you to load the next page of data
+- [ ] Build a pagination system that will allow you to load the next page of data.

 - Take note on the data that's coming back from the server call in our `getCharacters`
 - console.log() the data coming back from the server.